sh-tney/hillmanLab-utilities/guides/squeaktrain.md

----
-title: Training your own DeepSqueak network
-layout: template
-filename: squeaktrain.md
----

-# Training your own DeepSqueak network
+# Training your own custom DeepSqueak network
-**links to dsqueak stuff**

 This is a short guide intended to walk someone through the process of training a tailored DeepSqueak network, specialized at identifying USVs in whatever unique soundscape you're trying to analyze.
 This guide also has the dual purpose of documenting how I trained my own network for use in the Hillman Lab at the University of Otago.